ElianBustamante/Taller2-icc713-2-2023/README.md

 ## About <a name = "about"></a>

 This project its about a software that recomends games to the user based on some questions.
 This software uses Javascript as the main language, and Express as the framework for the backend.
+The data of the videogames are saved in a JSON file (GBA.json, N64.json, PS2.json), and the software uses an API to get the data.
+The software has 4 endpoints, and each one has a different function.

 Express is a popular web application framework for Node.js.
 It provides a robust set of features for building web applications and APIs, including routing, middleware, and templating.
 Express is widely used in the industry and has a large community of developers contributing to its development and maintenance.